-Do you know the true construction draw process turn times on your construction loans?
-Typically, lenders mark time on draws starting and ending with what they can control – from the time the request is received to the time the draw is approved.
+Do you know the true turn times for your construction draw process?
+Typically, lenders measure time on draw requests starting and ending with what they can control – from the time the draw request is received to the time the draw is approved.

-Lenders using a manual process to manage draws report that it takes 5-7 days to turn around a draw request.
-While counting time like this is a common practice, it’s actually a limited view of the draw process.
+Lenders using a manual draw process report that it takes 5-7 days to turn around a draw request.
+While this is a typical method to measure turn times, it’s actually a limited view of the entire construction draw process.

 What lenders may not realize is the extent of time before and after a draw that adds up to be a part of the entire draw processing time for their contractors.
 Considering the contractor’s process into your overall timeline will help:

 - Eliminate project delays and get more projects done on time and on budget

 - Reduce the risk of liens being placed by unpaid contractors or subcontractors on the project

 In this blog, we will look at the timelines for the:

 - [Infographic] The Real Construction Draw Process Timeline

 From the lender point of view, the draw request begins once the paperwork has arrived.
 It’s this draw request from the contractor that triggers the lender to begin the draw request approval process.
 This is the point at which the lender begins marking the time and must begin and complete key tasks such as: